relliky/Tais_Home_Assistant_Config/python_templates/README.md

 21. Move default dashboard settings into their own module.
 22. Move Lovelace `card_mod` style builders into their own module.
 23. Move derived room metadata helpers into their own module.
+24. Move default room time settings into their own module.

 Recommended next steps: